CorCanavan/CorCanavan/README.md

 - ⚡ Fun fact: ...
 -->

-👩‍💻 Front-end software developer with 8+ years of real-world, first-hand client experience in both a marketing capacity as well as direct customer interacton.
+👩‍💻 Front-end software developer with 8+ years of real-world, first-hand client experience in both a marketing capacity as well as direct customer interaction.

 📚 An avid learner that loves being challenged to think about the world, or the task at hand, in new ways.
-Software development allows me to approach problems creatively, reminds me to stay curious, and encourages me to collaborate and ask questions.
-Especially drawn to front-end architectural challenges.
+Software development allows me to approach problems creatively and encourages me to collaborate and ask questions; especially drawn to front-end architectural challenges.

-✨ I am looking for an opportunity that allows me to be creative and deliver on meaningful projects.
+✨ I am looking for an opportunity that allows me to stay curious and deliver on meaningful projects.
 I aim to leverage my background and skill set to create experiences for people through a digital medium that can enhance their lives.

 #### Let's Connect!
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/corinnecanavan/)